tomMoulard/htransformation/README.md

 [![Build Status](https://travis-ci.com/tomMoulard/htransformation.svg?branch=main)](https://travis-ci.com/tomMoulard/htransformation)

-This plugin allows changing on the fly header's value of a request.
+This plugin allows changing on the fly, the header value of a request.

 ## Dev `traefik.yml` configuration file for traefik